-You should have an honours degree at 2.2 and above.
-However, applicants with non-standard entry requirements are considered on an individual basis.
+You should have an honours degree at 2.2 and above and be working in a practice setting.
+Applicants with non-standard entry requirements are considered on an individual basis.

 Months of entry